Imanm02/CE474-SW/README.md

 In the "Exams" folder, you will find the solutions to the two midterm exams we were given during the course.

+## Research

+In the "Research" folder, you will find the solution to the research challenge we were given during the course.

 ## Slides

 The "Slides" folder contains the course slides used by Dr. Rivadeh during the lectures.